-See the most recent publicly available data on cesarean and VBAC rates per Iowa hospital with a labor and delivery unit by clicking here.
-This data was obtained via a public records request of the Iowa Department of Public Health, of which totals of live births, total cesareans, primary cesareans, and VBACs were provided for a five year span (2016-2020).
-The rates provided are based on the 5 year totals provided.
-The VBAC and cesarean rates on sheet 1 were calculated/updated on January 4, 2021 based on the calculation method by March of Dimes found here.
-There is further analysis of these rates on sheet 2.
+See the most recent publicly available aggregate data (2019-2023) on cesarean and VBAC rates per Iowa hospital with a labor and delivery unit.
+This data was obtained via a public records request of the Iowa Department of Health and Human Services, of which totals of live births, total cesareans, primary cesareans, and VBACs were provided for a five year span.
+The calculation method by March of Dimes can be found here.
+There is further analysis of these rates on the 2nd tab of the spreadsheet.

 See historical hospital and state cesarean data from 2006-2013 by clicking here.